boryspaulewicz/bhsdtr2/Readme.md

 In general, it is true that you do not have to model every effect that can be detected in the data.
 In fact, sometimes just by adding a predictor you can *introduce* bias (if this surprises you google e.g., “collider bias”).
-Suppose you have repeated measures data but you decided not to account for the effect of participants, or you only model the individual differences in average sensitivity but, since they do not interest you that much, you assume that the thresholds are constant across participants, or the task difficulty varies with some variable, but you do not care about this variable or its effects, so you decided not to model them, or you have many different stimuli which can be thought of as a (not necessarily random) sample, but you have already included the random effect of participants, so you decided not to model the effect of the stimuli, etc. So, what can go wrong?
+However, suppose you have repeated measures data but you decided not to account for the effect of participants, or you only model the individual differences in average sensitivity but, since they do not interest you that much, you assume that the thresholds are constant across participants, or the task difficulty varies with some variable, but you do not care about this variable or its effects, so you decided not to model them, or you have many different stimuli which can be thought of as a (not necessarily random) sample, but you have already included the random effect of participants, so you decided not to model the effect of the stimuli, etc. What can go wrong?

 The short answer is everything can esily go wrong, and badly.
 Ordinal models are *non-linear*.
 An immediate consequence of non-linearity is